interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ]
 ```

 The `layout` array allows you to add multiple layouts and [switch between the layouts interactively](documentation.html#load-layout).

-Lastly, we need indicate the layout we want to start with:
+Lastly, we need to indicate the layout we want to start with:

 ```json
 "currentLayout": "init"